nicksterious/dns-geoip/README.md

 => "|0|0|BadBot||||Unknown|XX|International|"
 ```

-🍆 AI bots that send tens of thousands of requests to your servers eating up your resources so that some rich corporations can make billions will show up as AIBot
+AI bots that send tens of thousands of requests to your servers eating up your resources so that some rich corporations can make tens of billions of dollars will show up as AIBot
 ```
 dig -t txt 13.65.138.96.geo.ipns.cc
 ```